-- Demonstrate the expressive possibilities of clay through the use of a variety of ceramics processes. - Independently and collaboratively construct three-dimensional sculpture, using a variety of ceramic building techniques. - Find, compare, and discuss a wide range of topics in ceramics through readings and written responses. - Interpret space, scale, and materiality through individual studio work. - Describe, evaluate, speak articulately and critically about one's own work and the work of others in group critiques.
+• Demonstrate the expressive possibilities of clay through the use of a variety of ceramics processes.

-• Develop critical skills for understanding ceramic objects in their complexity and the ways they function within multiple contexts (studio, museum, public and private spaces).
+- Independently and collaboratively construct three-dimensional sculpture, using a variety of ceramic building techniques. - Interpret space, scale, and materiality through individual studio work. - Describe, evaluate, speak articulately and critically about one's own work and the work of others in group critiques. - Develop critical skills for understanding ceramic objects in their complexity and the ways they function within multiple contexts (studio, museum, public and private spaces).